kayes-shawon/kayes-shawon/README.md

 ### Hi there 👋

+I'm a software engineer based in Bangladesh, Working as a core & RnD Engineer in a fintech company.
+Python and Golang lover.

 <!--
 **kayes-shawon/kayes-shawon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.